Using Rewards Effectively

 Five Kinds of Rewards

-We have identified the five types of rewards — nutritive, social, activity, general, and intrinsic.
-Usually these are arranged for the benefit of the client, but often times those arrangements trap one in artifice.
+Nutritive, social, activity, general, and intrinsic.
+Usually these are arranged for the benefit of the client, but often times those arrangements are artifice.
+Disconnected.
+Fake.

 Most of the time in education we don’t have to use arranged rewards.
 We can be guided by our care and good will to speak truthfully and naturally.
 Like in Enterprise Talk, we honestly convey what we value.
 Recognition by non-verbal, vocal, descriptions and narrations works just fine.
 In extra special moments we can describe the intrinsic feelings we have had in our own lives.
 That’s normal.